LC-Linkous/nanoVNA_python/README.md

     # processing after disconnect
     # This is typical for the examples, but does not need to be done
-    # if you are sitll using the device or collecting data.
+    # if you are still using the device or collecting data.

     # convert data to arrays